powsybl/powsybl-core/docs/grid_exchange_formats/iidm/import.md

 By default the value is `true`, the overload management systems are imported when deserializing a network.

 **iidm.import.xml.missing-permanent-limit-percentage**
-The `iidm.import.xml.missing-permanent-limit-percentage` property is an optional property that defines the percentage applied to lowest temporary limit to compute the permanent limit when missing (for IIDM < 1.12 only).
+The `iidm.import.xml.missing-permanent-limit-percentage` property is an optional property that defines the percentage applied to the lowest temporary limit to compute the permanent limit when missing (for IIDM < 1.12 only).

-By default it is set to `100`, the computed permanent limit is then computed to be the same as the lowest temporary limit.
+By default it is set to `100`, the computed permanent limit is then the same as the lowest temporary limit.

 **iidm.import.minimal-validation-level**
 The `iidm.import.minimal-validation-level` property is an optional property that allows to override the network minimum validation level among the accepted validation levels.
-Possible validation levels are  `EQUIPMENT` and `STEADY_STATE_HYPOTHESIS`.
+The possible validation levels are  `EQUIPMENT` and `STEADY_STATE_HYPOTHESIS`.

 By default the value is `null`, the network validation level remains the same.